JonJagger/cyber-dojo/docker-server.md

 - - - - - - - - - - - - - - - - - - - -
 `"display_name": string`

-  The name of the language as it appears in the setup page and also in the info displayed at the top-left of the test and dashboard pages.
+  The name of the language as it appears in the create page (where you select your language and exercis) and also in the info displayed at the top-left of the test and dashboard pages.
   Optional.
 Defaults to the name of the folder holding the `manifest.json` file.
 - - - - - - - - - - - - - - - - - - - -
 `"display_test_name": string`

-  The name of the unit-test-framework as it appears in the setup page and also in in the info displayed at the top-left of the test and dashboard pages.
+  The name of the unit-test-framework as it appears in the create page and also in in the info displayed at the top-left of the test and dashboard pages.
   Optional.
 Defaults to the `"unit_test_framework"` value.
 - - - - - - - - - - - - - - - - - - - -